Moving to Washington State: How Much Does It Cost?

 Costs of Living in Washington State

-We can imagine that you’re more than ready to hop on a plane and start a new life on the Evergreen State, and we totally get why.
+We can imagine that you’re more than ready to hop on a plane and start a new life in the Evergreen State, and we totally get why.
 But, before you do, it’s important that you evaluate the living costs in the state of Washington so you can prepare accordingly.

 To give you an idea, compared to the national average (standard of 100), Washington State currently scores 118.7 on the cost of living index.
 You might be wondering what this number even means, so to help you out we’ve broken down the costs of living into the most common categories in the sections below.

 Moving comes along with the famous “to rent or buy” question.
-When it comes to rent, the average rent in the state of Washington currently stands at $1,995 a month.
+When it comes to renting, the average rent in the state of Washington currently stands at $1,995 a month.
 In terms of property costs, the median home value in the state is around $428,000.
 Of course, these costs will very much vary depending on the city (and neighborhood) you decide to settle in!

 To give you a rough idea of what you can expect, the table below summarizes both the average rent and median home values for different cities across the state.